uf-hobi-informatics-lab/SDoH_SODA/README.md

 - the first is ./logs which saves all the running logs
 - the second is ./temp which saves all the intermediate generated files
 - the third is ./results where the eval_results.txt stores the final performance measurement and the rest directories are the e2e outputs
+- For the tasks with prediction only, there would be no eval_results